philtr/phillipridlen/drafts/moms-secret-sauce-for-success.md

 Every once in a while, when I feel like I'm just drifting through life, I'll go learn something new and it gives me just the pick-me-up I need.

-### Thanks, mom
+### Thanks, mom!

-Thanks mom, for always encouraging to do my best, to not be satisfied with the status quo, and to be a life-long learner.
+Thanks, mom, for always encouraging to do my best, to not be satisfied with the status quo, and to be a life-long learner.
 Happy mother's day!